AstroMatt/esa-subjective-time-perception/README.rst

 1. Connect computer to the internet
 2. Open with your browser ``frontend/index.html``.
 3. It should automatically upload results to the internet
-4. Depending on how much experiments was performed, after a minute or so you should be able to see results in the adinistration panel.
+4. Depending on how much experiments was performed, after a minute or so you should be able to see results in the administration panel.

 Computer can not be connected to the internet:

 1. Open ``frontend/cache.html``
 2. Save all this text as a txt (Notepad or whatever) file to USB Pendrive.
-3. Give me this file (or pendrive), and I will upload this results.
+3. Give me this file (or USB drive), and I will upload this results.
 4. Or send me the results via email: time-perception@haras.pl

 How to see results?